Historical Mapping and Geographical Information Systems

 - The notion of GIS as a database – where data is graphical as well as alphanumeric – rather than as ‘map-drawing tool’

 - Different types of geographical and historical data (vector, raster, polygon, point, tabular), and the various approaches to combining them to answer research questions

 - Sources of existing geographical datasets (both current and historical) to help you begin mapping your own data quickly

-The workshop will include hands-on practical sessions using GIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.
+The workshop will focus on hands-on practical sessions using QGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that are the product of this research tool.

 Day One is not a pre-requisite, but participants should be familiar with concepts such as projection, coordinate systems, and layers.
 Confidence with spreadsheets such as Microsoft Excel is essential and familiarity with relational databases such as Microsoft Access would also be beneficial.
 No previous experience of using GIS software is necessary.